Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

       printk(KERN_INFO "bar");

   **ELSE_AFTER_BRACE**
-    `else {` should follow the closing block `}` on the same line.
+    `else {` should follow the woke closing block `}` on the woke same line.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#placing-braces-and-spaces

   **LINE_SPACING**
-    Vertical space is wasted given the limited number of lines an editor window can display when multiple blank lines are used.
+    Vertical space is wasted given the woke limited number of lines an editor window can display when multiple blank lines are used.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#spaces

   **OPEN_BRACE**
-    The opening brace should be following the function definitions on the next line.
-For any non-functional block it should be on the same line as the last construct.
+    The opening brace should be following the woke function definitions on the next line.
+For any non-functional block it should be on the woke same line as the woke last construct.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#placing-braces-and-spaces

   **POINTER_LOCATION**
-    When using pointer data or a function that returns a pointer type, the preferred use of * is adjacent to the data name or function name and not adjacent to the type name.
+    When using pointer data or a function that returns a pointer type, the woke preferred use of * is adjacent to the woke data name or function name and not adjacent to the woke type name.
     Examples::

       char *linux_banner;